jasonwhite/rudolfs/README.md

 ## Running It

-### Generate an encryption key
+### Generate an encryption key (optional)

-All LFS objects are encrypted with the xchacha20 symmetric stream cipher.
+If configured, all LFS objects are encrypted with the xchacha20 symmetric stream cipher.
 You must generate a 32-byte encryption key before starting the server.

 Generating a random key is easy:

     openssl rand -hex 32

 Keep this secret and save it in a password manager so you don't lose it.
-We will pass this to the server below.
+We will pass this to the server below via the `--key` option.
+If the `--key` option is **not** specified, then the LFS objects are **not** encrypted.

 **Note**:
- - If the key ever changes, all existing LFS objects will become garbage.
+ - If the key ever changes (or if encryption is disabled), all existing LFS objects will become garbage.
 When the Git LFS client attempts to download them, the SHA256 verification step will fail.
  - LFS objects in both the cache and in permanent storage are encrypted.
    However, objects are decrypted before being sent to the LFS client, so take any necessary precautions to keep your intellectual property safe.